AI-generated

 Arguments of the Respondents

-• He contended that his work as driver of the company's service vehicle, dump truck, and transit mixer was vital, necessary, and indispensable to the construction business operations.
+• His work as a driver was vital, necessary, and indispensable to the company's construction business

-• He asserted that the company failed to comply with DOLE Order 19 by submitting termination reports only for the last project rather than for all previous projects completed during his tenure.
+• Petitioner failed to comply fully with DOLE Order 19 by submitting only the termination report for the last project rather than for every project completed

 Issues